-For other healthcare professionals in Florida, please go to Florida: Human Trafficking.
+For healthcare professionals other than PTs and PTAs, please go to Florida: Human Trafficking.

 If you are unsure, please call us or check with your board before taking this course.

-For mail order or to view/download a printable copy of this course, [add link to PDF here]
+For mail order or to view/download a printable copy of this course, Click here.

 Tifanie Sbriscia, BS, RN, CWOCN

 Contact hours: 2